Getting Started

 Quick Start:

-- Install dependencies: yarn install
+git clone https://github.com/zotoio/x-fidelity.git - Install dependencies:

-- Build packages: yarn build
+yarn install - Build packages:

-- Launch extension: yarn vscode:dev
+yarn build - Launch extension:

 → Learn more about the VSCode Extension